 Uses: White Ash wood is hard and strong, second only to hickory for use in tool handles, baseball bats and other sports equipment.
 The wood is used in furniture, boats and other areas where a strong dense wood is desired.
-It is useful as an ornamental if grown in the open, but it is a slow-grower and has had more pest problems than the Green Ash (ash yellows being the most serious) and with the advent of the Emerald Ash Borer another serious pest is on the scene.
-The Green Ash is even more severely affected.
+It is useful as an ornamental if grown in the open, but it is a slow-grower and has had more pest problems than the Green Ash (ash yellows being the most serious) and with the advent of the Emerald Ash Borer another serious pest is on the scene and the Green Ash is even more severely affected.

 Historically: The uses of the tree in early times are explained by Francois Michaux in his three volume work - North American Sylva.